Chalk Farm tube station

 Chalk Farm is a London Underground station near Camden Town in the London Borough of Camden.
-It is on the Edgware branch of the Northern line between Belsize Park and Camden Town stations.
-For ticketing purposes, Chalk Farm falls in Travelcard Zone 2.
+It is on the Edgware branch of the Northern line, between Belsize Park and Camden Town stations.
+For ticketing purposes, the station falls in London fare zone 2.
 With slightly under five million entries and exits in 2011, Chalk Farm is one of the busiest stations on the Edgware branch of the Northern line.

 History

 The station was opened on 22 June 1907 by the Charing Cross, Euston & Hampstead Railway (CCE&HR).
 Trains originally operated between Golders Green and Charing Cross, with extensions to Edgware and Kennington in 1923–24 and 1926, respectively.
 All trains ran via the Charing Cross branch.
 As part of a comprehensive signing scheme, the 'UndergrounD' lettering was added in 1908.

 With the subsequent extension of the City and South London Railway (C&SLR) to Camden Town in 1924, the CCE&HR and C&SLR were joined, allowing through running on the Bank branch and service as far south as Clapham Common, extending to Morden in 1926.